chadcooper/sjc-arcuser/article.md

 indicates that by 2040, the SJCUD customer base will grow by 88,000 people under medium-growth scenarios (St. Johns County Utility Department, 2015).
-Current growth combined with this anticipated future growth is and will continue to bring challenges of expanded capacity, replacing infrastructure, and meeting new regulations for water reuse and availablity requirements (Tibbitts, 2016).
-For years the Utility has embraced the capabilities of its GIS, but in order to meet the needs of such high growth and expansion, they realized a variety of solutions would needed to be put in place to empower both their workforce and customers.
+Current growth combined with this anticipated future growth will continue to bring challenges of expanded capacity, replacing infrastructure, and meeting new regulations for water reuse and availability requirements (Tibbitts, 2016).
+For years the Utility has embraced the capabilities of its GIS, but in order to meet the needs of such high growth and expansion, they realized a variety of solutions would be needed to be put in place to empower both their workforce and its customers.
 These solutions begin at the data level and expand out to web and mobile applications for data entry and analysis, service outages, water quality, service availability, and capital funds expenditures.

 ## Data

-### Publication geodatabases
+### Publication Geodatabases

+Quality data is the lifeblood of any great application.
 To meet security requirements, geodatabases were stood up with both read/write feature access and read-only access.
-Read/write feature service data is housed in a enterprise geodatabase separate from main production.
-For read-only data, a custom Python script utilizing the arcpy module extracts data nightly from the main Utility production enterprise geodatabase, replicates it to a file geodatabase on the web server, and rebuilds the water distribution geometric network, providing data to power applications for both in-house and external customer use.
+Read/write feature service data is housed in an enterprise geodatabase separate from main production.
+For read-only data, a custom Python script utilizing the arcpy module extracts data nightly from the main Utility production enterprise geodatabase, replicates it to a publication file geodatabase on the application server, and rebuilds the water distribution geometric network, providing data to power applications for both in-house and external customer use.